· · · · · · · ·

 What Happens When an Agent Assists in Your Close

 Walk through a concrete scenario.
-Your team uses Claude to draft first-pass flux commentary.
+Imagine an LLM-based assistant is used to draft first-pass flux commentary.
 The model is given the trial balance movement, a description of known business drivers, and a prompt specifying the output format.
 A senior accountant reviews the output, edits for accuracy, and incorporates it into the management commentary.
 The CFO reviews and approves.
 The commentary goes into the MD&A disclosure.

 Under your current ICFR framework, you likely have a control that says something like: "Management reviews and approves period-end flux commentary prior to inclusion in external reports."
 The control owner is the CFO or Controller.
 The evidence is the sign-off.